Azure-Samples/digital-twins-explorer/README.md

 * [Extensibility points](#extensibility-points)
 * [Services](#services)

-For general documentation on the Azure Digital Twins Explorer tool, and for specific instructions on how to use each of its features, see the [Azure Digital Twins documentation](https://docs.microsoft.com/azure/digital-twins/overview):
+For general documentation on the Azure Digital Twins Explorer features for both the hosted version and local codebase, see the [Azure Digital Twins documentation](https://docs.microsoft.com/azure/digital-twins/overview):
 * Concepts: Azure Digital Twins Explorer [COMING SOON BY 5/26/21]
 * How-to: Use Azure Digital Twins Explorer [COMING SOON BY 5/26/21]

 Azure Digital Twins Explorer is licensed under the MIT license.
 Please see the Microsoft [Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct)